Andrew Ripp

-Andrew Ripp is an American singer and Grammy-nominated songwriter based in Nashville.
+Andrew Michael Ripp is an American singer and Grammy-nominated songwriter based in Nashville.
 He broke into the national music scene as a songwriter; his contributions including Ryan Cabrera's album, You Stand Watching, have been on the Billboard Hot 100, Top 40 Mainstream, Pop 100 Airplay, Pop 100, and Hot Digital Songs charts.
 He has released five studio albums.
 Ripp's second album, She Remains the Same, was released on September 21, 2010, breaking the top 100 on the Billboard new artists chart.
-His third album, Won't Let Go, was produced by Grammy Award winner Charlie Peacock and was released on April 16, 2013 via Be Music & Entertainment.
+His third album, Won't Let Go, was produced by Grammy Award winner Charlie Peacock and was released on April 16, 2013, via Be Music & Entertainment.

 In 2020, Ripp was nominated for a Grammy Award for co-writing the song "Rescue Story" by Zach Williams.